shift-org/shift-docs/site/content/pages/public-health.md

 <p style="text-align: center; padding: 1em; color: #663300; border: 1px solid #FFDD66; background: #FCFAF2; font-weight: bold; font-size: larger;"><strong>For special events that support the demand for justice, please see our <a href="/pages/bike-for-justice/">Bike for Justice</a> page.</strong></p>

-With this in mind, some group rides are possible when health precautions are taken.
+With this in mind, group rides are possible when health precautions are taken.
 If you're a ride leader, please read the above safety recommendations and consider how to best adjust your ride.
 For example, you might limit the number of riders, require masks, skip store stops, and keep all activities outdoors.

 There are also alternatives to the typical group ride format that don't involve gathering in a group, such as: